Knowit-Objectnet/oko-web/readme.md

 ### Local development

 Before running/building locally the first time, copy the file `.env-sample` and rename to `.env`.
 The file provides the environment variables required.
-See [Building and environment variables](#building-and-environment-variables).
+See "Building and environment variables" below.

 * To start the development server simply execute `npm start`.
 * Alternatively, start the provided docker container by going into the folder `container` and executing `docker-compose up`.